microsoft/TypeScript/doc/spec.md

 }
 ```

-the inferred return type for ‘f’ and ‘g’ is Any because the functions reference themselves through a cycle with no return type annotations.
-Adding an explicit return type ‘number’ to either breaks the cycle and causes the return type ‘number’ to be inferred for the other.
+the inferred return type for 'f' and 'g' is Any because the functions reference themselves through a cycle with no return type annotations.
+Adding an explicit return type 'number' to either breaks the cycle and causes the return type 'number' to be inferred for the other.

-An explicitly typed function whose return type isn’t the Void or the Any type must have at least one return statement somewhere in its body.
-An exception to this rule is if the function implementation consists of a single ‘throw’ statement.
+An explicitly typed function whose return type isn't the Void or the Any type must have at least one return statement somewhere in its body.
+An exception to this rule is if the function implementation consists of a single 'throw' statement.

-The type of ‘this’ in a function implementation is the Any type.
+The type of 'this' in a function implementation is the Any type.

 In the signature of a function implementation, a parameter can be marked optional by following it with an initializer.
 When a parameter declaration includes both a type annotation and an initializer, the initializer expression is contextually typed (section [4.19](#4.19)) by the stated type and must be assignable to the stated type, or otherwise a compile-time error occurs.
 When a parameter declaration has no type annotation but includes an initializer, the type of the parameter is the widened form (section [3.9](#3.9)) of the type of the initializer expression.